 Different materials can contain hazardous chemicals.
 We’ll go into this in more detail in the rest of the article.
 Briefly put, some of these chemicals are toxic and can be a serious issue if one is careless.

-Extended exposure to many solvents, paints, powders, enamels, acrylic lacquers, adhesives, enamels, resins, paint thinners and removers, rust removers, and converters, and surface preparation products can be dangerous.
+Extended exposure to many solvents, paints, powders, enamels, acrylic lacquers, adhesives, enamels, and resins can be dangerous.
+It’s also unhealthy to breath in fumes from paint thinners and removers, rust removers, and converters, and surface preparation products.

-They are harmful if inhaled or come in contact with our bodies.
-These can be inhaled, swallowed, or absorbed through the thin membranes on our eyes and skin.
+They’re harmful if inhaled or come in contact with our bodies.
+These can even be swallowed, or absorbed through the thin membranes on our eyes and skin.
 Breathing in these vapors can cause severe nausea, fainting, and poisoning.
-These are some hazardous chemicals you could avoid:
+These are some hazardous chemicals you should avoid:

 - arsenic compounds